Hilde Radusch: Life

-Hilde Radusch was born in Altdamm, directly across the river from Stettin, but the family relocated while she was still young to Weimar in central southern Germany.
-Her father was a postal worker who in 1915 was killed in the war, but by that time he had instilled in his daughter a spirit of independence and determination which made for a sometimes difficult relationship with her widowed mother during her teenage years.
+Hilde Radusch was born in Altdamm, directly across the river from Stettin, but the family moved while she was still young to Weimar in central southern Germany.
+Her father was a postal worker who in 1915 was killed in the First World War, but by that time he had instilled in his daughter a spirit of independence and determination which made for a sometimes difficult relationship with her widowed mother during her teenage years.
 When she was 18 Radusch left home and headed for Berlin where she gained a training place at the Pestalozzi-Fröbel Training Institute.
 She emerged in 1922 with a qualification in infant care and education.

-1922 was also the year in which she joined the Young Communists.
-By 1924, together with Hedwig Remmele, she was taking a lead in the recently founded Berlin "Red Women's and Girls' Association" ("Roten Frauen- und Mädchenbunde"), also writing articles for the movement's newspaper, "Die Frauenwacht" ("Women Watch").
-However, finding no employment opportunities for communists in infant care, in 1923 she took a job as a telephone switchboard operator with the post office.
+1922 was the year in which she joined the Young Communists.
+By 1924, together with Hedwig Remmele, she was taking a lead in the recently founded Berlin Red Women's and Girls' Association ("Roten Frauen- und Mädchenbunde"), also writing articles for the movement's newspaper, "Die Frauenwacht" ("Women Watch").
+However, finding no employment opportunities for communists in infant care, she took a job in 1923 as a telephone switchboard operator with the post office.
 It was while working for the post office that Radusch met Maria, described in one source as "her first girl friend", and at some point the two of them moved in together.
 Radusch continued working for the post office till 1930.

-In 1924 she had joined the Communist Party itself, and from 1929 till 1932 Radusch served as a Communist Party city councillor in Berlin.
+In 1924, she had joined the Communist Party, and from 1929 till 1932, Radusch served as a Communist Party city councillor in Berlin.
 In 1932 she was no longer listed as a communist candidate for the city council elections, due to the scandalising impact of her disinclination to conceal her lesbian private life.

-In 1931 Radusch joined the Communist party's alternative "special" postal workers' trades union.
+In 1931, Radusch joined the Communist party's alternative "special" postal workers' trades union.
 The copies of her reports imply a belief in Moscow that she could possess expertise that would be helpful to the development of a Soviet postal service.
-In September 1932 she traveled to the Soviet Union as part of a delegation from the German communist party, "visiting the Soviet postal operation".
+In September 1932, she traveled to the Soviet Union as part of a delegation from the German communist party, "visiting the Soviet postal operation".
 Along with Moscow, the visit, which lasted several months, took in Leningrad and Odessa.
 In January 1933 the political backdrop was transformed when the Nazi Party took power and converted Germany into a one-party dictatorship.
 Political activity - except in support of the Nazi Party - became illegal.
-At the end of February 1933 the Reichstag fire was instantly blamed on the Communists, and in March 1933 those identified as Communists began to be arrested.
-At the end of March 1933 Radusch moved out of the home she was sharing with her partner Maria in order to protect the latter's position.
-Maria was still working for the post office which made her a "public servant": they thought her employment would be imperilled if she was living in sin with a former communist city councillor.
+At the end of February 1933, the Reichstag fire instantly was blamed on the Communists, and in March 1933 those identified as Communists began to be arrested.
+At the end of March 1933, Radusch moved out of the home she was sharing with her partner Maria in order to protect the latter's position.
+Maria still was working for the post office, which made her a "public servant": they thought her employment would be imperilled if she was living in sin with a former communist city councillor.